IR beam break sensor diagram with labels.

-You need to consider the application.
+First you need to consider the application.
 Is it for sensing a train in a tunnel?
-Is it for Block management?
+Is it for Block management on a DCC system?
+Dead rail system?
 Computer signaling?
-Is it for sensing a train passing through a crossing in a high ambient lighting situation?
-When chosen correctly you will get realistic results.
+Is it for sensing in a high ambient lighting situation?
+When a sensor is chosen correctly you will get acceptionaly good results.

 Ken Glaza